std::any and Type Erasure

 return holder->value;

-}This simplified implementation reveals the three core mechanisms of any:
+}This simplified implementation reveals the three core mechanisms of std::any:

-First, HolderBase is the type-erased interface—it defines "the operations that any stored type must support" (getting type information, cloning itself), without exposing the specific type.
+First, the base class is the interface for type erasure—it defines "the operations that any stored type must support" (getting type information, cloning itself), without exposing the specific type.

-Second, Holder<T> is the concrete type wrapper—it inherits from HolderBase and provides implementations for each specific type.
-When you execute MiniAny a = 42;, what gets created internally is a Holder<int> instance.
+Second, the derived class is the concrete type wrapper—it inherits from the base class and provides implementations for each specific type.
+When you execute make_any, what is created internally is an instance of this derived class.

 Step 8 — When Not to Use any

-The set of types is known and limited: If you know the value can only be one of int, double, or std::string, just use variant<int, double, std::string>. variant provides compile-time type checking and visit, and has better performance.
+The type set is known and limited: If you know the value can only be one of int, double, or std::string, just use std::variant. std::variant provides compile-time type checking and std::visit, and has better performance.

-It can be solved with polymorphism: If you have a group of related types that share an interface, virtual functions might be more appropriate than any.
-Virtual functions provide a type-safe interface, whereas any completely abandons interface constraints.
+It can be solved with polymorphism: If you have a group of related types that share an interface, virtual functions might be more appropriate than std::any.
+Virtual functions provide a type-safe interface, whereas std::any completely abandons interface constraints.

-My general principle is: use variant if you can instead of any, and use templates instead of runtime type erasure. any is a last resort—only consider it in scenarios where all static approaches are inapplicable.
+My general principle is: use std::variant if you can instead of std::any, and use templates instead of runtime type erasure if you can. std::any is a last resort—only consider it in scenarios where all static approaches are inapplicable.

 An Embedded Perspective — Considerations for any in Resource-Constrained Environments

-In embedded systems, std::any is usually not the first choice of tool.
-There are three reasons: first, the SBO buffer of any consumes extra RAM (typically 16–32 bytes), which is non-negligible overhead on an MCU (Microcontroller Unit) with only a few dozen KB of RAM.
+In embedded systems, std::any is usually not the first choice.
+There are three reasons: first, the SBO buffer of std::any consumes extra RAM (usually 16–32 bytes), which is non-negligible overhead on an MCU with only a few dozen KB of RAM.
 Second, large objects trigger heap allocation, and many embedded systems either have no heap or have very limited heap space.
-Third, the type checking of any_cast involves RTTI (Runtime Type Information), and in some embedded toolchains RTTI is disabled (to save code space).
+Third, the type checking of std::any_cast involves RTTI (Run-Time Type Information), and in some embedded toolchains RTTI is disabled (to save code space).

-If you truly need similar "dynamic type" functionality in an embedded project, a more recommended approach is to use variant + enum tags to implement a restricted version—all possible types are determined at compile time, requiring no RTTI and incurring no heap allocation.
+If you truly need "dynamic typing" functionality in an embedded project, a more recommended approach is to use std::variant + an enum tag to implement a restricted version—all possible types are determined at compile time, requiring no RTTI and no heap allocation.

 Summary

-But the flexibility of any comes at a cost: it abandons compile-time type checking (all checks happen at runtime), it may trigger heap allocation (for large objects), and it does not support visit-style pattern matching.
-In the vast majority of scenarios, if your set of types is known, variant is the better choice. any is suited for scenarios that truly require "runtime polymorphism"—plugin systems, script engines, and dynamic configuration.
+But the flexibility of std::any comes at a cost: it gives up compile-time type checking (all checks happen at runtime), it may trigger heap allocation (for large objects), and it does not support std::visit-style pattern matching.
+In the vast majority of scenarios, if your type set is known, std::variant is the better choice. std::any is suited for scenarios that truly require "runtime polymorphism"—plugin systems, scripting engines, and dynamic configuration.

-With our understanding of any, our type safety journey in ch04 comes to a close.
-From enum class to strong-typedefs, from variant to optional and then to any—the common theme of these tools is: leverage the type system to catch as many errors as possible at compile time, minimizing runtime uncertainty.
+With our understanding of std::any, our type safety journey in ch04 comes to a close.
+From std::optional to strong-typedefs, from std::variant to std::expected and then to std::any—the common theme of these tools is: leverage the type system to catch as many errors as possible at compile time, minimizing runtime uncertainty.